nickcrider/ot-docs/docs/complex/shared_parameters.md

 ### `trash`

-By default, compelx commands will drop the pipette's tips in the trash container.
+By default, complex commands will drop the pipette's tips in the trash container.
 However, if you wish to instead return the tip to its tip rack, you can set `trash=False`.